-Constant demand for ‘fast fashion’ forces short cuts to be taken by factory owners particularly in the Far East, as western fashion buyers put pressure on them to finish and deliver orders as quickly as possible.
+The constant demand for ‘fast fashion’ forces shortcuts to be taken by factory owners particularly in the Far East, as western fashion buyers put pressure on them to finish and deliver orders as quickly as possible.

-These short cuts can lead to significant environmental damage surrounding the factory such as polluting rivers, as well as social and welfare implications for garment workers.
-If garment workers complain to factory managers then they risk loosing or withholding their pay.
+These shortcuts can lead to significant environmental damage surrounding the factory such as polluting rivers, as well as social and welfare implications for garment workers.
+If garment workers complain to factory managers then they risk losing or withholding their pay.

 For ideas on how you can recycle old clothes or textiles, explore our blog which takes a look at 5 Accessories you can make at Home.